Token Session Object Details

 • access_rights: This section is defined in the Access Control section of this documentation, use this section define what APIs and versions this token has access to.

-• org_id: The organisation this user belongs to, this can be used in conjunction with the org_id setting in the API Definition object to have tokens “owned” by organisations.
-See the Organisations Quotas section of the Tyk Gateway API.
+• org_id: The organization this user belongs to, this can be used in conjunction with the org_id setting in the API Definition object to have tokens “owned” by organizations.
+See the Organizations Quotas section of the Tyk Gateway API.

-• oauth_client_id: This is set by Tyk if the token is generated by an OAuth client during an OAuth authorisation flow.
+• oauth_client_id: This is set by Tyk if the token is generated by an OAuth client during an OAuth authorization flow.

 • basic_auth_data: This section defines the basic auth password and hashing method.